 To ensure safe diving operations, a defined diving structure exists within the University, based on training, experience and role in the dive team.
 The categories are as follows:

-- Restricted Student Diver (Open Water Diver with 18 hours and 15 logged dives minimum experience.
-Must be supervised in-water by a General Scientific Diver or Dive Coordinator as an in water supervisor).
+- Restricted Scientific Diver: Open Water Diver with 18 hours and 15 logged dives minimum experience.
+Must be supervised in-water by a General Scientific Diver or Dive Coordinator.
+Depth limit 12m.

-- General Scientific Diver (Professional Dive Leader qualification or Occupational dive qualification (i.e. AS/NZS 2815), 80 hours and 10 scientific dives with the University (or equivalent).
+- General Scientific Diver: Professional Dive Leader qualification (i.e. Dive Master) or Occupational dive qualification (i.e. AS/NZS 2815), 80 hours and 10 scientific dives with the University (or equivalent).
 Able to be an in-water Dive Leader.
 Depth limit 24m.

 - Dive Coordinator: Professional Dive Leader qualification or Occupational dive qualification, 100 hours and 20 scientific dives with the University (or equivalent).
 Depth limit 30m.
-The Dive Coordinator has the authority to coordinate University Diving operations under the authorisation of the Maritime Safety Officer.
-Selection is based on individuals who poses leadership skills, sound judgement with a demonstrated ability to follow Flinders dive protocol and run safe diving operations.
+The Dive Coordinator has the authority to coordinate University Diving operations, selection is based on individuals who poses leadership skills, sound judgement with a demonstrated ability to follow Flinders dive protocol and run safe diving operations.